copperdogma/next-authjs-psql-base-template/SETUP.md

 - Supported providers (Google, Credentials) are configured in `lib/auth-shared.ts`.
 - Ensure `DATABASE_URL` and `NEXTAUTH_SECRET` are correctly set in `.env.local`.

-## Optional Firebase Services
+## Optional External Services

-- This template does **not** use Firebase for core authentication.
+- This template does not use any external services by default beyond PostgreSQL and NextAuth.js.
-- If you plan to integrate other Firebase services (e.g., Firestore, Storage, Firebase Functions):
+- If you want to integrate additional services:
-  1. Set up a Firebase project in the Firebase Console.
+  1. Set up the service following its documentation.
-  2. Add your Firebase client configuration variables to `.env.local`.
+  2. Add the necessary configuration variables to `.env.local`.
-  3. The route `app/api/test/firebase-config/route.ts` can provide client-side Firebase config.
-For security, it requires `ALLOW_FIREBASE_CONFIG_ENDPOINT=true` in `.env.local` to be active (intended for development/testing).
+  3. Update your code to use the service.

 ## Next Steps